jonathanpenn/ui-screen-shooter/README.md

 ## Demonstration

-To run the demonstration, enter the "example" dir, then run `./ui-screen-shooter.sh`
+To run the demonstration, enter the "example" dir, then launch the `../bin/ui-screen-shooter.sh` script.
 ```
  cd ui-screen-shooter/example
  ../bin/ui-screen-shooter.sh